vktr-r2/ts-task-manager/README.md

 # TO DO #
 - Refactor functions to use readline-sync lib where readline is still being used
-- Validate input in promptOptions function
+- Validate input in promptOptions function                                            ==>> DONE
 - Complete promptOptions loop when calling update/complete/read
 - Add notes where needed, update notes
+- Adjust file organization and naming convention
 - Complete README file